allenporter/nano-gpt/README.md

 $ pip install -r requirements_dev.txt
 ```

-When using a jetson orin with the pytorch container `dustynv/pytorch:2.1-r36.2.0`
+Another example is when using a jetson orin with the pytorch
-you can setup with these commands:
+container `dustynv/pytorch:2.1-r36.2.0` you can setup with these commands:

 ```bash
 $ apt install python3.10-venv